Kind of Tour

 *Depending on the available guide, VAT is included or no VAT is shown (§19 small entrepreneur)

-The Residence – like a phoenix rising from the ashes…
+Royal Residence Munich – like a phoenix rising from the ashes…

-It took more than 450 years to complete this royal residence – and it took just a few nights in the hailstorm of bombs in World War II to reduce the complex to rubble.
+More than 450 years were needed to complete this royal residence and it took just a few nights in the hailstorm of bombs in World War II to reduce the complex to rubble.
 A private guided tour inside the Royal Residence Munich will provide you with an insight into the splendor, the multifaceted periods of styles and the power of symbolism of the main residence of the House of Wittelsbach.

 It was significant for the uprising market town of Munich, that the House of Wittelsbach chose it as their seat of royal power in the middle of the 13th century.

 As soon as Albrecht V, a highly educated man with high interest in the arts acceded in 1550, he sounded the bell for the age of Renaissance and Humanism.
 He collected and bought antiques, books and relics, all he could get his hands on – and then he ran out of storage space.